NREL/H2Integrate/docs/technology_models/run_of_river.md

-# Run of river hydropower model
+# Run-of-river hydropower model

-The `RunOfRiverHydro` model simulates the generation of electricity from a river generation source (e.g. dam), taking into account the flow rate and the efficiency of the turbine.
+The `RunOfRiverHydro` model simulates the generation of electricity from a river generation source, taking into account the flow rate and the efficiency of the turbine.
+The run-of-river model is representative of a canal and/or penstock that produces energy by using the natural decline of the river bed elevation.
 The model uses a simple formula to calculate the power generated based on the flow rate and the height difference between the water source and the turbine.
 This doc page walks you through how to obtain resource information and how to use the model.